 We use planarian flatworms to understand the mechanisms of regeneration.
 Unlike more established model organisms, planarians rapidly regenerate all of their organs by activating an abundant population of pluripotent stem cells.
+These stem cells are the basis of the unlimited regenerative capacity of planarians, and consistently supply new cells that fuel animal homeostasis.
 Just as in mammals, injury stimulates unique cellular behaviors that lead to the restoration of functional organs.
 However, many questions remain as to how pluripotent stem cells are triggered to proliferate, how they “know” which tissues need to be replaced, and how they coordinate their activity to produce functional tissues.
-Our goal is to understand how this process works.
+We interrogate gene function with a multidisciplinary approach that combines RNA interference (RNAi), behavioral analysis, cell biological experiments, and transcriptomics.

 Project 1: Organ regeneration